grint2000/coffee-sensory-wheel/README.md

 To collaborate with others, click **팀관리** and sign in with a Google account.
 You can create a new team or join an existing one.
 Once a team is selected the name appears in the header so you always know which team you belong to.

 When the team owner (or any member) adds or edits samples, the changes are saved to Firestore and automatically synced to everyone in the team.
 If you are online you will see new samples appear instantly.
 Offline mode still works, and any changes will sync the next time you connect.

+## Market Prices

+Below the header you can view real-time coffee prices.
+The widget displays the ICE C‑Price and the London Coffee Exchange index.
+Click **가격 새로고침** to fetch the latest data.
+Prices are converted to KRW per kilogram using the current USD exchange rate.
+The most recent values are cached locally so they remain visible even when offline.

 ## Customizing the Header Logo